6 Making tables in Markdown

 name G EY pT sdY

 This is a great workhorse table-making tool!
-There are expansion R packages as well, e.g. kableExtra, which can do lots of fancy customizable stuff.
+There are expansion R packages as well, e.g. kableExtra, which can do lots of fancy customization stuff.

 6.1 Making a “table one”

 The “table one” is the first table in a lot of papers that show general means of different variables for different groups.
-The tableone package is useful:
+Perhaps not surprisingly, the tableone package is useful for making such tables:

 library(tableone)